 The ticket costs 2,80€.
-Children and visitors over 65 years have a 50% discount.
+Children and visitors over 65 years old get a 50% discount.

 I’ve never seen the castle full of tourists (Silves does not invest in its tourist potential).
 Most likely, you’ll have a peaceful visit.

-To make your life easier, find Silves Castle directly on Google Maps.
+To make your life easier, find Silves Castle on Google Maps.

-Interested in seeing more photos I took at Silves Castle?
-Great.
-Follow HERE to visit an album I created in my Google Photos.
+Interested in more photos I took at Silves Castle?
+Follow HERE to visit an album I created on my Google Photos.